williamteoh1976/Localization/Learn/LearningPaths-hu-hu.md

 Modules:
 - Prepare data for migration to Dynamics 365 for Finance and Operations
 - Work with data management in Dynamics 365 for Finance and Operations
-- Perform user acceptance testing Finance and Operations
+- Perform user acceptance testing in Dynamics 365 for Finance and Operations
 - Prepare to go-live with Dynamics 365 for Finance and Operations

 ## [Configure and use cash and bank management, and sales tax in Dynamics 365 for Finance and Operations](https://docs.microsoft.com/hu-hu/learn/paths/configure-use-cash-bank-management-tax-d365-finance-ops)